jfcastro-dev/Covert-Cats/README.md

 The API limits with respect to demoing had issues - This is meant that we could not demonstrate in a timely manner.
 In order to run how it is meant to be run, the global variable interval in clients should be set to a reasonable timeframe (~900 seconds), and scaled accordingly for the number of clients it is supporting.
 Alternatively, purchasing an API Key with more requests for a larger scale production is likely required.
+Or, one could bypass this limit as previously stated, via headless browser frameworks.

 ## Proof of Transfer
 * [Click here to view the record of the transactions](https://twitter.com/NateSBU)